HOW TO SHAPE YOUR BRAND ENERGY AND YOUR BRAND IMAGE?

 Happiness, surprise, sadness, fear, anger, disgust.
 All these emotions are essential to the development of a powerful, involved and, therefore, successful marketing strategy.
 Controlling their appearance, their effects and their durability is therefore essential.
 To do so, knowing your clients - their strengths, weaknesses, aspirations and inclinations - is the cornerstone of building a strong, lasting and productive relationship.

-Now it's your turn to examine your audience's emotions in order to decipher and better control them.
+Now it's your turn to examine your audience's emotions to decipher and better control them.